browserengineering/book/book/visual-effects.md

 You've probably noticed that `restore` is used for both saving state and pushing layers---what gives?
 That's because there is a combined stack of layers and state in the Skia API.
-Transforms and clips sometimes do actually require new surfaces to implement correctly, so in fact when we use `save` it's actually just a shortcut for `saveLayer` that is often more efficient; if Skia thinks it needs to, it'll make a surface.
-The rule of thumb is: if you don't need a non-default blend mode, then you can use `save`, and you should always prefer `save` to `saveLayer`, all things being equal.
+However, `save` never creates a new surface, so you should use it whnever possible over `saveLayer`.

 ::: {.further}
 The [`<canvas>`][canvas] HTML element provides a similar API to JavaScript.
 Combined